Log in

 What is astigmatism?

-Astigmatism is a common vision defect that causes difficulties in near and far vision, headaches and blurry vision.
-It can affect people of any age, and often those affected are also short-sighted or farsighted.
+Astigmatism is a common vision defect that causes difficulties in near and far vision, headaches, and blurry vision.
+It can affect people of any age, and often those affected are also nearsighted or farsighted.
 In these cases, it takes the name of myopic astigmatism or hypermetropic astigmatism.

 typical and astigmatism cornea

-Normally the cornea should appear spherical, with a shape that resembles a football.
-When astigmatism occurs, it appears more squashed, like a rugby ball.
+Normally the cornea should appear spherical, with a shape that resembles a basketball.
+But when astigmatism occurs, it appears more squashed, like a rugby ball (and everyone knows rugby is worse for your head than basketball!)

 How is astigmatism diagnosed?